trema-tech/moodle-theme_trema/README.md

   - Course summary is available as a Moodle dialogue, a popover, or as a link.
   - Show or hide courses in hidden categories.
 - Course
+  - Course enrolment page format as a list or card.
   - Show activity navigation buttons.
   - Hide activity icons on the course page.
 - Login
   - Optional background image for the login page.
   - Option to display the 'Create account' section first.
   - Hide login form (useful for OAuth2 authentication).
+- Enforce required profile fields on user creation by admins and users that have the capability to create a new user.
 - Hideable the profile fields on the registration page and edit the profile page.
 - Admin area block that can be seen and accessed only by the site administrator.